Project-Books/book-project/STYLEGUIDE.md

 By contributing to this repository, you are expected to follow this style guide.
 Please also ensure that you remain familiar with this document as it may change from time to time.

-Multiple versions of this styleguide may exist throughout this repository.
+Multiple versions of this style guide may exist throughout this repository.
 As with other documents on this repository, the version on the master branch should be followed, as this version should be the most up-to-date.

 ## Table of Contents